tduchars/cosmos-news-project/front-end-nc-news/README.md

 (If you have any issues check you are running versions of these dependencies which will support the functionality.)

+## ** Recommended **

+Given that this is a portfolio piece I added some logged in and not logged in user functionality.
+If you log in with a valid username that is on the database (no password is required!)
+Then you are given the functionality to add comments and vote on articles.

+If you are not "logged in" then this functionality is removed.

 ## Link to Hosted Site

 The link to the hosted version of the site can be found at here: